Yuffy11/MySQL_Task2/README.md

 This query selects the "NAME" and adds 10 years to the "DOE" (Date of Entry) in the "Employee_Info" table within the "Staff" database.

+### Conclusion
+the process of updating and modifying tables within a database is a fundamental aspect of effective database management.

+Through tasks such as renaming tables, changing column names and data types, adding new columns, and performing date calculations, one gains essential skills in database manipulation.
+Which is a step to handling more advanced database challenges.